qsideinstitute/federal-criminal-sentencing/master.md

 Great!
 It worked. `sex` is now of the `fct` data type.
 Now we can use this process to change the rest of the variables with incorrect data types.
-You can see that we don’t always need to add labels, just when we think it might be useful.
+You can see that we don’t always need to add labels, we just do that when we think it might be useful.

 ``` r
 us_sent <- us_sent %>%